 (a) The Meter Administrator shall be able to add, delete and modify all information required to define each MSID and to relate it to the Customer, LDSO, Supplier and Data Collector.

-(b) The Meter Administrator shall be able to add, delete and modify summary inventory data for each MSID both manually and electronically.
+(b) The Meter Administrator shall be able to add, delete and modify summary inventory data for each MSID electronically.
 Summarised inventory data shall comprise:

 MSID;